notjamesperry/notjamesperry/README.md

 - 👋 Hi, I’m @notjamesperry
-- 👀 I’m interested in data science
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on data science
-- 📫 How to reach me data science

 <!---
 notjamesperry/notjamesperry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.